Fixed-gear bicycle: Uses

 A track bicycle or track bike is a form of fixed-gear bicycle optimized for racing at a velodrome or at an outdoor track.

 Some road racing and club cyclists use a fixed-gear bicycle for training during the winter months, generally using a relatively low gear ratio, believed to help develop a good pedalling style.
 In the UK until the 1950s it was common for riders to use fixed-gear bicycles for time trials.
 The 1959 British 25 mile time trial championship was won by Alf Engers with a competition record of 55 minutes 11 seconds, riding an 84-inch fixed-gear bicycle.
-The fixed-gear was also commonly used, and continues to be used in the end of season hill climb races in the autumn.
+The fixed-gear was also commonly used, and continues to be used, in the end of season hill climb races in the autumn.
 A typical club men's fixed-gear machine would have been a "road/path" or "road/track" cycle.
 In the era when most riders only had one cycle, the same bike when stripped down and fitted with racing wheels was used for road time trials and track racing, and when fitted with mudguards (fenders) and a bag, it was used for club runs, touring and winter training.
 By the 1960s, multi-gear derailleurs had become the norm and riding fixed-gear bicycles on the road declined over the next few decades.
 Recent years have seen renewed interest and increased popularity of fixed-gear cycling.

 In urban North America and similar areas in other Western cities, fixed-gear bicycles have achieved significant popularity, with the rise of discernible regional aesthetic preferences for finish and design details.

-Dedicated fixed-gear road bicycles are being produced in greater numbers by established bicycle manufacturers.
+Dedicated fixed-gear road bicycles are produced in great numbers by established bicycle manufacturers.
 They are generally low in price and characterized by relaxed road geometry, as opposed to the steep geometry of track bicycles.

 Fixed-gear bicycles are also used in cycle ball, bike polo and artistic cycling.

 A fixed-gear bicycle is particularly well suited for track stands, a maneuver in which the bicycle can be held stationary, balanced upright with the rider's feet on the pedals.